-Tenajon Rospurces Corporation, together with its 50/50 joint venture paroier Westmin Resources Limited, conducted underground development drifting, bulk sampling and diamond drilling on the Kansas/West Kansas zones of the SB property, north of Stewart.
-Work in 1993 resulted in the definition of a bulk mineable reserve of 312 700 tonnes grading 3.07 g/t Au based on development drifting and diamond erilling of a 50-metre strike length of the ore zone.
-Prior wide-spaced surface drilling indicates there is potential to increase this reserve to several million tomes at a similar grade.
-A lurthm 140 metres of strike length within the mineralized zone was tested by 150 metres of exploration drifting in 1994.
+Tenajon Resources Corporation, together with its 50/50 joint venture partner Westmin Resources Limited, conducted underground development drifting, bulk sampling and diamond drilling on the Kansas/West Kansas zones of the SB property, north of Stewart.
+Work in 1993 resulted in the definition of a bulk mineable reserve of 312 700 tonnes grading 3.07 g/t Au based on development drifting and diamond drilling of a 50-metre strike length of the ore zone.
+Prior wide-spaced surface drilling indicates there is potential to increase this reserve to several million tonnes at a similar grade.
+A further 140 metres of strike length within the mineralized zone was tested by 150 metres of exploration drifting in 1994.
 A total of 2860 metres of underground diamond drilling is testing the newly accessible strike length at 20-metre intervals.
 Early indications are that the mineralized silicified zone has a strike length of more than 280 metres.
 Ore would be custom milled at Westmin's nearby Premier mill facility.

-Bralorne-Pioneer Gold Mines Ltd, in a joint venture with Avino Mines and Resources Ltd., is conducting a minimum 1525-metre diamcaid drilling program on the Peter vein and the newly discovered, parailel Big Solly vein on the Bralorne mine (King mine) property.
+Bralorne-Pioneer Gold Mines Ltd, in a joint venture with Avino Mines and Resources Ltd., is conducting a minimum 1525-metre diamond drilling program on the Peter vein and the newly discovered, parallel Big Solly vein on the Bralorne mine (King mine) property.
 The program will test the downward extensions of two veins on the northeast side of the Ferguson fault.
-In July, 1994 Avino submitted an application for a Mine Development Certificate.
-Proven and probable reserves are estimated by the company at 292 000 tonnes grading 12 g/t Au above the 1000 level, and an additional 673 000 tornes grading 8.2 g/t Au below the 1000 level.
+In July, 1994 Avino submitted an Application for a Mine Development Certificate.
+Proven and probable reserves are estimated by the company at 292 000 tonnes grading 12 g/t Au above the 1000 level, and an additional 673 000 tonnes grading 8.2 g/t Au below the 1000 level.
 Also, two veins on the Loco prospect are estimated to contain 362 800 tonnes grading 17.2 g/t Au.

-At the Taurus project in the Cassiar camp, Hera Resources Inc. and International Taurus Resources Ltd. spent over \$1 million on exploration in 1994.
+At the Taurus project in the Cassiar camp, Hera Resources Inc. and International Taurus Resources Ltd. spent over \$1.5 million on exploration in 1994.
 Work included approximately 300 metres of underground exploration and development, approximately 3700 metres of surface drilling, 1850 metres of trenching, 40 kilometres of induced polarization surveying and cleaning up the 135 tonne per day mill.
-Three phases of underground development from the Sable (Hopeful) decline were narried out to further define the previously reported geological resource of 436 000 tonnes grading 7.2 g/t Au.
+Three phases of underground development from the Sable (Hopeful) decline were carried out to further define the previously reported geological resource of 436 000 tonnes grading 7.2 g/t Au.
 A higher grade vein, with reserves of 29 000 tonnes grading 17 g/t Au, has been identified within this resource.
 A trenching and surface drilling program on the 88-1 zone to the west of the Sable decline extended the known vein system an additional 290 metres along strike and 120 metres in width.
 Trenching on the eastern portion of this 88-1 zone has also returned good values.
 Recent drilling on I.P. anomalies has encountered a new broad zone of low-grade quartz stockwork and altered volcanic rocks.
 If this lower grade material is leachable, there is potential for several million tonnes of leach ore.
+Recent drilling on the Taurus West zone has resulted in a loss of potential reserves previously reported; however, this loss has been offset with the addition of potential reserves in the new (B.M.) and 88-1 zones.
 The camp facilities have been expanded for a winter program, and mine permitting is in progress.